-Best of all, the “alternate trades” feature gives you multiple strategies for approaching each trade and explains every option in meticulous detail.
+Also, the Alternative Trades feature multiple strategies for approaching each investment and explain every option in meticulous detail.

-This greatly expands your choices for potential trades and helps you better understand the options market as a whole.
-Finally, you’re covered with a world-class support team and a 30-day satisfaction guarantee.
+This greatly expands your choices and helps you better understand the options market as a whole.

 All things considered, it’s an impressive selection of research and educational resources for the price.

-Similar services can cost upwards of $2,000, and most are substantially lower quality than The Fool.
+Close competitors can cost upwards of $2,000, and most are substantially lower quality.
 If you take advantage of the $100 discount, you’ll get a great service at an even better price.

-Fool’s options trading program looks like a solid home run.
-You get a ton of value for your dollar without sacrificing quality in the least bit.
+The trading program looks like a solid home run.
+You get a ton of value for your dollar without sacrificing quality.